Some personal history.

 So I did my homework on him.

-Though not immune to a number of hiccups along its way, of course.
-Anyway – it is to my belief that an ASM writer has two choices: either come up with something unique and pave a new way for Peter Parker or follow the book’s template established (if not carved in stone) by Ditko / Lee / Romita and enjoy the ride.
+Though not immune to several hiccups along its way, of course.
+Anyway – it is my belief that an ASM writer has two choices: either come up with something unique and pave a new way for Peter Parker or follow the book’s template established (if not carved in stone) by Ditko / Lee / Romita and enjoy the ride.

 Few made the former and many followed the latter, and just a handful accomplished both; I’d place Slott in this category.

 His personal life couldn’t be fully shared, because Felicia Hardy didn’t want it and Aunt May would crack.
 He had friends and allies in different aspects of his life with Joe Robertson, Harry Osborn, Randy Robertson, Ben Urich, Johnny Storm, Matt Murdock, Jean DeWolff, and Ezekiel – as the flawed spider totem/father figure who sacrificed his own life to save Peter after betraying him.
-But only Mary Jane to let himself be as the man and the hero altogether.
-Hence his sheer devotion for her.
+But only Mary Jane lets himself be the man and the hero altogether.
+Hence his sheer devotion to her.
 Nevertheless, he was still the hidden genius working as a freelance photographer and a teacher.

 That was the established template for Spider-Man.
 Until the Civil War event.